cf73/ces2021/content/collections/pages/summer-programs.md

 template: programsumbrellasummer
 title: 'Summer Programs'
 description: |-
   June and July are full of fun, exploration, and water play at CES summer camp!
-We offer 8:30-12:00pm and 8:30-4:00pm programming for Toddlers and Preschoolers alike.
+We offer 8:30-12:00pm, a8:30-4:00pm, and 8:30 to 5:00pm programming for Toddlers and Preschoolers alike.

   Toddler-age classrooms are available for children 1.9-2.8.
 English preschool classes are for ages 2.9-5.11, and Language Immersion classrooms in French, Mandarin, and Spanish are available for children ages 3 to 6.11.